2021 Public Policy Platform

-II.
+III.
 WAITING LIST

-III.
+IV.
 TRANSITIONING YOUTH

-IV.
-EDUCATION & CHILDREN’S SERVICES
+V. EDUCATION & CHILDREN’S SERVICES

-Ensure students with I/DD have access to inclusive, quality, free and appropriate public education(preschool, primary, secondary, and post-secondary education) and receive appropriate accommodations to participate in all aspects of education life.
+Ensure students with I/DD have access to inclusive, quality, safe, free and appropriate public education(preschool, primary, secondary, and post-secondary), and receive appropriate accommodations to participate in all aspects of education life.